NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/scAtacSeq/lab-sc_atac_seq.md

 - Which promoters and enhancers become active in different cell types and conditions?
 - Can we see if any transcription factor binding sites are active in different cell types and conditions?
-- Are some genes primed for expression, e.g. the promoters show an open chromatin state, but the gene is not expressed yet?
+- Are some genes primed for expression, *e.g.* the promoters show an open chromatin state, but the gene is not expressed yet?
 - ..

 Congratulations!
-You have now reached the end of this exercise, and hopefully you know more about how to analyze single cell ATAC-seq nad multi-omics data than when you started.
+You have now reached the end of this exercise, and hopefully you know more about how to analyze single cell ATAC-seq and multi-omics data than when you started.